ekohrt/MtgCardRecommender/README.md

-# Mtg Card Recommender
+# Recommending Cards for Magic: the Gathering Deckbuilding

-A simple project that takes a card name as input and finds other cards that often appear together with that card.
+A simple program that takes a card name as input and finds other cards that often appear together with that card.

 Click into 'CardRecommender.ipynb' to see it in action.